ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_doc/v2-filters.md

 includes a powerful feature to enable the “filtering” of beacon responses by biomedical properties (e.g. phenotypes) and procedural metadata.

-Filters belong to one of currently two primary super-classes:
+Filters belong to one of currently three super-classes:

 * `Filters` correspond to classes from bio-ontologies for biomedical data or procedural metadata that are contained in public repositories such as the